spacetelescope/jupyterhub-deploy/fuse/README.md

 # Source Projects

-I started this JupyterHub effort using inputs from several similar Kubernetes projects I found on GitHub:
+This JupyterHub effort took inputs from several similar Kubernetes projects on GitHub,  primarily:

 ## Goofys on Kubernetes